Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 }
 ```

-The configuration of the function is in function.json file:
+Configure the function in function.json file:

 ```json
     {